-The ANA Project Framework is intended to outline the project in a way that focuses on achievable and measureable project outcomes that lead to a long-term community goal.
-The ANA Project Framework includes a long-term community goal, current community condition, project goal, objectives, outputs, and outcomes and indicators.
-Together, these components relate the specific project goal back to the long-term community goal, defines targets for project achievement, and provides structure to measure project outcomes.
+The ANA Project Framework is intended to outline the project in a way that focuses on achievable and measurable project outcomes that lead to a long-term community goal.
+The

+ANA Project Framework includes a long-term community goal, current community condition, project goal, objectives, outputs, outcomes, and indicators.
+Together, these components relate a specific project goal back to the long-term community goal, define targets for project achievement, and provide structure to measure project outcomes.
 The ANA Project Framework should demonstrate a logical relationship that connects all concepts.

-Additional information about the components of the ANA Project Framework can be found in Section IV.2.
-Content and Form of Applications Submission, The Project Description.
+Additional information about the components of the ANA Project Framework can be found in Section IV.2 Content and Form of Application Submission, The Project Description.